How to Do a Patent Search Yourself: Everything You Need to Know

 The USPTO has put together a comprehensive guide to help individual patent searchers.
 The guide is extensive and includes information regarding patent retrieval and review, the application process, and the Patent classification system.

 If you need help with a patent search, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.